|The Global RISK Management Network™

 management practices relevant to the brave new world of business, also

 described as a world of 'black swans' and 'extreme events' .
-In hindsight, Global RISK Management Network’s vision at the time of its founding about today's world unfolding more than a decade later seems to have been prophetic as apparent from its original welcome statement:
+In hindsight, Global RISK Management Network’s vision at the time of its founding about today's world unfolding decades later seems to have been prophetic as apparent from its original welcome statement:

 "Global RISK Management Network is the champion of business and technology management practices relevant to the brave new world of business, also described as a world of radical discontinuous change.
 This world full of continuous surprises of unforeseen dimensions and change of uncharted scale is characterized by evolving models of work, workplaces, business enterprises, institutions, and other formal and informal organizations.
 This is the world in which the success formulas and best practices of yesterday could become failure traps of tomorrow and enterprises that were Goliaths of yesterday may become dinosaurs of tomorrow.
 Until this point, you may have read about this new world in some of the popular books on business transformation, change management, knowledge management and e-business.
 Welcome to the marketspace where this world is being charted, understood, defined and practiced... welcome to the new world of business!!"